-In a report of Poverty and Social Analysis, (1999), poverty was considered as a major challenge to 26 27 human survival, more deadlier and devastating than HIV and AIDS and whose consequences determines 28 global development.
-The incidence, prevalence and distribution of poverty no doubt, invariably affect the development policy of most third world nations including Nigeria.
-It is fundamentally assertive that if poverty 29 is not a substructure which determines other super structures, policy, reforms and measures would not have 30 31 been potentially prioritized; and poverty considered as unacceptable human condition that can be eliminated through collective action (African Development Bank, 1999).
-In the opinion of Ijaya and Mobolaji, (2004), 32 poverty portrays "moneylessness" and powerlessness, where moneylesness means insufficiency of cash and 33 chronic inadequacy of resources to satisfy basic human needs, powerlessness on the other hand denotes lack 34 of opportunities and choices which make life seemed governed from external forces.
-35
+In a report of Poverty and Social Analysis, (1999), poverty was considered as a major challenge to human survival, more deadlier and devastating than HIV and AIDS and whose consequences determines global development. incidence, prevalence The distribution of poverty no doubt, invariably affect the development policy of most third world nations including Nigeria.
+It is fundamentally assertive that if poverty is not a substructure which determines other super structures, policy, reforms and measures would not have been potentially prioritized; and poverty considered as unacceptable human condition that can be eliminated through collective action (African Development Bank, 1999).
+In the opinion of Ijaya and Mobolaji, (2004), poverty portrays "moneylessness" and powerlessness, where moneylesness means insufficiency of cash and chronic inadequacy of resources to satisfy basic human needs, powerlessness on the other hand denotes lack of opportunities and choices which make life seemed governed from external forces.

-Over the years, the federal government of Nigeria had initiated different intervention programmes (Operation 36 Feed the Nation, Green Revolution, Structural Adjustment Programme, National Poverty Alleviation Programme, 37 38 Directorate for Food, Roads and Rural Infrastructure (DFRRI), National Directorate of Employment (NDE), 39 Better Life Programme (BLP), People's Bank of Nigeria (PBN), Community Banks Program, Family Support 40 Programmes (FSP), the Family Economic Advancement Programme (FEAP) and the -Nigeria is the largest black nation in the world.
-She is also the 6 th oil producing country across the globe.
-However, Nigeria has one 41 of the largest people living in poverty.
-Reports have indicated that more than 60% of the Nigerian population 42 could be characterized with poverty.
-In spite of differing poverty intervention program(both the government 43 and private agencies), poverty and inequality in Nigeria still wax in a sporadic trend.
-From Operation Feed the 44 Nation to the recent You WIN program, Nigeria's development program seems conflictual with the dreams of 45 "collective poor".
-Similarly, the presence of unresolved contradictions, between subjective and relative poverty 46
+Over the years, the federal government of Nigeria had initiated different intervention programmes (Operation Feed the Nation, Green Revolution, Structural Adjustment Programme, National Poverty Alleviation Programme, Directorate for Food, Roads and Rural Infrastructure (DFRRI), National Directorate of Employment (NDE), Better Life Programme (BLP), People's Bank of Nigeria (PBN), Community Banks Program, Family Support Programmes (FSP), the Family Economic Advancement Programme (FEAP) and the e-mail: olowookere a@yahoo.com and